 Developing a person-centered program of care within a long-term care organization is essential.
 It helps you stand out from your competition, but more importantly it will drive your staff and resident/client engagement levels because you are developing programs and services that cater to the individual.
 A litmus test we often use are the monthly programming calendars.
 If month after month they are looking the same, sparse with scheduled activities, or they are all large group programs, those are indications that you do not have a person-centered program.
 When most people are asked “do you think you have a person-centered program?” most will respond with “yes, of course.”
-But the reality is unless they tailored their program to the interests of the individuals and have multiple small group programs occurring, and adapted programming for dementia care programs, it is not truly person-centered.
-A successful program can be measured by how socially engaged the resident/client is and if they feel respected and valued.
+But the reality is unless they tailored their program to the interests of the individuals, have multiple small group programs occurring, adapted programming for dementia care programs, and LGBTQ+ inclusive programming, it is not truly person-centered.
+A successful program can be measured by how socially engaged the resident/client is and if they feel respected, valued, and included.
 When you incorporate engagement levels into your outcomes, it gives you a tangible measurement to show success.
 HarpConAG can assist with assessing the current state of your program and help develop an implementation plan based on your goals.
-HarpConAG utilize and apply the evidenced-based Person-Centered Care in Practice (Geboy L., Meyer-Arnold B., Person Centered Care in Practice, Attainment Company, 2011.) framework to each organization differently based on their program goals.
+HarpConAG will utilize and apply the evidenced-based Person-Centered Care in Practice (Geboy L., Meyer-Arnold B., Person Centered Care in Practice, Attainment Company, 2011.) framework to each organization differently based on their program goals.

 Within this service area, here are a few examples of specific areas where we can provide guidance and support: